freenas/freenas-docs/userguide/tn_vcenter.rst

    Create a new zvol

-Select a volume from the drop-down menu.
+Select a pool from the drop-down menu.
 Type a name for the new zvol.
 Adjust the size of the zvol with the :guilabel:`arrow` buttons and :guilabel:`Size` drop menu.
 If desired, check :guilabel:`Sparse` to activate thin provisioning.